maximehiez/maxime365/src/content/blog/english/2025-05-01-intune-how-to-deploy-wifi-profile.md

 ![image](/images/blog/intune/tuto/intune_how_to_deploy_wifi_profile_003.png)

-Optionally, a rule can be created to apply the configuration only to certain computer versions.
+Optionally, a policy can be created to apply the configuration only to certain computer versions.

 ![image](/images/blog/intune/tuto/intune_how_to_deploy_wifi_profile_004.png)